Hours of Service Regulations

 - The FMCSA regs have an interesting definition of a trucker’s “workweek.”
 Truck drivers can lawfully work for 60 hours in a seven-day period or 70 hours in an eight-day period before being required to take 34 hours off to restart their “week.”
 Note that 34 hours equals less than a day and a half, giving truckers an unusual definition of a “weekend” as well.

-Help With Drowsy Driving Truck Accidents in Atlanta
+Help with Drowsy Truck Driver Accidents in Atlanta